 Who will manage Cyclerion after the distribution?
 Cyclerion will benefit from having in place a management team with a substantial background in the biopharmaceuticals business.
 Cyclerion's management team possesses deep knowledge of and experience in its industry.
-Cyclerion's management team is expected to include Mark G. Currie, Ph.D., Ironwood's Senior Vice President, Chief Scientific Officer and President of R&D who is expected to be Cyclerion's President after the distribution and William Huyett, Ironwood's Chief Operating Officer who is expected to be Cyclerion's Chief Financial Officer after the distribution.
+Cyclerion's management team is expected to include Peter M. Hecht, Ph.D., Ironwood's Chief Executive Officer who is expected to be Cyclerion's Chief Executive Officer after the distribution, Mark G. Currie, Ph.D., Ironwood's Senior Vice President, Chief Scientific Officer and President of R&D who is expected to be Cyclerion's President after the distribution and William Huyett, Ironwood's Chief Operating Officer who is expected to be Cyclerion's Chief Financial Officer after the distribution.
 For more information regarding Ironwood's management team and leadership structure, see "Management."

-Are there risks associated with owning Cyclerion common
+How will Cyclerion receive its initial cash capitalization?
+In connection with the distribution, Cyclerion has entered into a common stock purchase agreement pursuant to which, upon the completion of the distribution, certain investors will make an aggregate cash investment in Cyclerion of up to \$175.0 million in exchange for shares of Cyclerion common stock.
+Our management believes that the proceeds from the private placement, after the payment of certain separation- related expenses, will be sufficient to fund our operating expenses and capital expenditure requirements through the first quarter of 2021.
+Are there risks associated with owning Cyclerion common stock?
 Yes.
 Ownership of Cyclerion common stock is subject to both general and specific risks related to Cyclerion's business, the industry in which it operates, its ongoing relationships with Ironwood and its status as a separate, publicly traded company.
 Ownership of Cyclerion common stock is also subject to risks related to the separation.
 These risks are described in the "Risk Factors" section of this information statement beginning on page 20.
 You are encouraged to read that section carefully.
 Does Cyclerion plan to pay dividends?
 Cyclerion does not expect to pay a regular cash dividend following the distribution.
 The payment of any dividends in the future, and the timing and amount thereof, is within the discretion of Cyclerion's board of directors.
 See "Dividend Policy."

-Who will be the distribution agent, transfer agent and registrar for the Cyclerion common stock?

-The distribution agent, transfer agent and registrar for Cyclerion common stock will be .
-For registered holders with questions relating to the transfer or mechanics of the stock distribution, you should contact:
+Who will be the distribution agent, transfer agent and The distribution agent, transfer agent and registrar for registrar for the Cyclerion common stock?
+Cyclerion common stock will be Computershare Trust Company, N.A.
+For registered holders with questions relating to the transfer or mechanics of the stock distribution, you should contact: Computershare Investor Services PO BOX 505000 Louisville, KY 40233-5000 Tel: 800-662-7232 How can I contact Ironwood or Cyclerion with any Before the distribution, if you have any questions relating to questions?
+Ironwood or Cyclerion's business performance, you should contact: Ironwood Pharmaceuticals, Inc. Investor Relations Department Meredith Kaya, Vice President, Investor Relations and Corporate Communications Tel: 617-374-5082 E-mail: mkaya@ironwoodpharma.com After the distribution, Cyclerion shareholders who have any questions relating to Cyclerion's business performance should contact Cyclerion at: Cyclerion Therapeutics, Inc. Brian Cali, Ph.D.

-Address: Tel: E-mail:

-How can I contact Ironwood or Cyclerion with any questions?

-Before the distribution, if you have any questions relating to Ironwood or Cyclerion's business performance, you should contact:

-Ironwood Pharmaceuticals, Inc. Investor Relations Department Meredith Kaya, Vice President, Investor Relations and Corporate Communications Tel: 617-374-5082
+Head of Investor Relations and Corporate Communications Address: 301 Binney Street, Cambridge, MA 02142 Tel: 857-338-3262 E-mail: bcali@cyclerion.com

-E-mail: mkaya@ironwoodpharma.com

-After the distribution, Cyclerion stockholders who have any questions relating to Cyclerion's business performance should contact Cyclerion at:

-Address: Tel: E-mail: